colingorrie/flask-boilerplate/README.md

 # Flask Boilerplate

-This is boilerplate so you can get started quickly on a basic Flask app running Python 3.5.
-I have included testing (via `flask-testing`), and MongoDB support (via `flask-mongoengine`).
+This is boilerplate so you can get started quickly on a decoupled app with Flask serving a RESTful API on Python 3.5.
+I have included testing (via `flask-testing`), authentication (via `flask-security`) and MongoDB support (via `flask-mongoengine`).

 ## Setup